AMhaish/istio-boilerplate/README.md

 ### Database instances

-Sometimes if you want to buildup a project that can be installed on-premise too, then it would be better to install databases inside the cluster, here in this boilerplate I created yaml files to configure Mongo, MySQL, Redis databases inside the cluster.
+Sometimes if you want to buildup a project that can be installed on-premise too, then it would be better to install databases inside the cluster, here in this boilerplate I created yaml files to configure Mongo, MySQL, Redis, Casandra, Elastisearch databases inside the cluster.
 You can find the configuration files inside databases folder.
 And I put some inline comments describing each section.